Click Here To Schedule A Consultation

 three step acne treatment small

-How do I know what to use for back acne?
+How do I get rid of back acne?

 There are many possible solutions when it comes to treating back acne and achieving clearer skin.
-It can feel not easy to navigate all of the options, and the abundance of acne-fighting over-the-counter products may be overwhelming.
+It can be overwhelming to navigate all of the treatment options and the abundance of acne-fighting over-the-counter products.
 That is why it is best to begin by consulting with an expert dermatologist, such as Dr. Green, in New York City.
 When you have your initial consultation with Dr. Green, she will examine the treatment area and your skin condition and discuss your medical history and history of acne breakouts.
-Then, Dr. Green can make a recommendation about which treatments or series of treatments will work best to address your unique needs.
+Then, Dr. Green will make a recommendation about which treatments or series of treatments will work best to address your unique needs.
 With her proprietary MGSKINLABs, Inc. products, Dr. Green also has the best skin care products to keep your skin hydrated, clear, and smooth.

 Will back acne scars go away?

 When acne breakouts are left untreated, there is a risk that inflammatory lesions can irreparably damage the underlying skin tissue, resulting in permanent acne scars.
 Acne scars are much harder to treat than acne breakouts themselves and can appear as hypertrophic or atrophic scars.
-No two individuals with breakouts will develop acne scars in the same way, which is why consulting an expert is crucial to successfully, safely, and effectively reducing acne scarring.
+No two individuals with breakouts will develop acne scars in the same way, which is why consulting an expert is crucial to safely and effectively reducing acne scarring.
 Most acne scars will not go away on their own, as the appearance of acne scars results from permanent skin tissue damage.
 However, various non-invasive cosmetic treatment options can significantly reduce the appearance of acne scars, restoring an even, smooth skin texture and boosting self-confidence.
-The best first step is to schedule an appointment with expert board-certified dermatologist Dr. Michele Green in NYC to determine which treatment option will be most effective for you, depending on your skin tone, the types of acne scars you have, and your skin type.
+The first step in treating acne scars is to schedule an appointment with expert board-certified dermatologist Dr. Michele Green in NYC to determine which treatment option will be most effective for you, depending on your skin type and tone and the types of acne scars you have.
 Some of the most popular and effective back acne scar treatment options include chemical peels and laser treatments.
-Hypertrophic acne scars and keloids are thick, raised scars that may resemble growths and can be particularly challenging to treat.
-To reduce the appearance of these types of acne scars, Dr. Green often recommends a combination approach, including the V-Beam laser treatment to eliminate pigment and steroid injections to reduce scar tissue.

 How to Treat back acne scars

 One of the most important reasons to have your acne breakouts treated by a dermatologist as soon as possible is to prevent acne scars from developing.
-Acne scars form as a result of the inflammation associated with the acne lesions, causing irreparable damage to the underlying skin tissue.
+Acne scars form when the inflammation associated with the acne lesions causes irreparable damage to the underlying skin tissue.
+While more difficult to treat than acne lesions, there are options for treating acne scars.
 The eMatrix, Fraxel, Vivace, and V-Beam Lasers, and chemical peels are some of the most effective treatment options for improving the appearance of acne scars and redness available at the office of board-certified dermatologist Dr. Michele Green.

 The V-Beam laser is considered the gold standard for treating redness, including that which is associated with acne scars.
 The V-Beam relies on pulsed dye light energy, which is converted to heat and absorbed by the red pigment in the skin, leaving the surrounding skin unharmed.
 The V-Beam laser is an effective treatment for a variety of skin types, sensitive skin, and an effective treatment for both atrophic and hypertrophic scars.
 V-Beam can also be used to improve the appearance of broken blood vessels, rosacea, and stretch marks, among other concerns.
 With the V-Beam laser, a short series of 4 to 6 treatment sessions, each spaced one month apart, is typically necessary to effectively reduce the appearance of acne scars.
-The inclusion of the Dynamic Cooling Device, which shoots a burst of cool air before each laser pulse, allows patients to have reduced redness without any downtime or discomfort.
+The procedure is quick and has no downtime or discomfort.

 The Fraxel Dual laser is considered to be one of the most effective treatment options for atrophic acne scars.
 Fraxel utilizes two different wavelengths to target both uneven skin texture and uneven tone.
 While the surface layers of skin are left intact, the middle layers of skin sustain controlled, microscopic injuries.
-This stimulates the natural wound-healing process of the skin, inducing the production of new collagen and elastin.
+This stimulates the skin’s natural wound-healing process, inducing the production of new collagen and elastin.
 Most patients with acne scarring require a short series of Fraxel treatments to achieve their ideal results.
-The procedure takes less than an hour to complete, and the most common side effects are typically mild inflammation or redness for the first 48 hours post-treatment.
+The most common side effects are typically mild inflammation or redness for the first 48 hours post-treatment.

 Chemical peels are a type of skin resurfacing treatment that involves the topical application of a peeling agent to exfoliate the topmost layers of skin, helping to slough away dead skin cells and imperfections, stimulating new collagen production, and revealing new, healthy skin cells underneath.
 Chemical peels can be used to treat unwanted pigment, active acne lesions, and acne scars alike.
 Dr. Green will customize your chemical peel treatment to guarantee that you get the best results.
 After a chemical peel, the skin will typically appear red and sensitive.
 Still, the healing process is brief, and patients will typically experience smoother, restored skin in a matter of days.